Skill Demand Index

 Jobs Analyzed

-Most employers want Coding (Python, R, SQL) at basic competency with practical application.
+Most employers want Coding (Python, R, SQL) at hands-on daily use, not textbook knowledge.

 Overview